chiaracx/patient-data-management/README.md

 - npm run dev

 Access the application:
-- Open your browser and navigate to http://localhost:5173
+- Open your browser and navigate to the local host entry point.

 ## 📌 Some quick notes to consider